 Infrastructure as Code can help avoid cloud deployment inconsistencies, increase developer productivity, and lower costs.

 This is the first of a series of articles about Infrastructure as Code.
-To be notified when future posts go live, click here.
+Check out other posts here:

 There’s no doubt that cloud computing has had a major impact on how companies build, scale, and maintain technology products.
 The ability to click a few buttons to provision servers, databases, and other infrastructure has led to an increase in developer productivity we’ve never seen before.